Phosphates – guidance, template documents and useful information

 • Required for monitoring and maintenance of the Sustainable Drainage Systems in perpetuity (80-120 years).

-Please note: In some cases, Sustainable Drainage Systems design is secured via condition (e.g. for flood risk).
+Please note: In some cases, Sustainable Drainage Systems design is secured via condition (for example for flood risk).
 However, design details of Sustainable Drainage Systems being used as phosphate mitigation must be reviewed, confirmed and secured prior to the determination of the application.
 An exception to this is for Outline applications, for which design details for Sustainable Drainage Systems with a phosphate reduction rate of 50% or lower can be secured via condition to be provided at Reserved Matters stage.
 Please see the SuDS NNAMS Guidance for applicants for further details.

 Multiple mitigation types